TheJasonLin/poe-inventory/README.md

 ## Installation

+For 64-Bit Windows:
+Copy `system32\JIntellitype64.dll` to `C:\Windows\System32` and rename it to `JIntellitype.dll`.
+This enables the program to bind to the hotkeys

+For 32-Bit Windows:
-Copy the dll files from `system32` to `C:\Windows\System32`.
+Copy `system32\JIntellitype.dll` to `C:\Windows\System32`.
 This enables the program to bind to the hotkeys